 The microorganisms that form biofilms include bacteria, fungi, and protists.
-Perhaps the most common biofilm familiar to most is the dental plaque — that sticky, colorless film of bacteria and sugars that constantly forms on our teeth.
-That slime on the surface of water, particularly ponds, is also biofilm.
+Perhaps the most common biofilm familiar to most is dental plaque — that sticky, colorless film of bacteria and sugars that constantly forms on our teeth.
+That slime that sometimes forms on the surface of water, particularly in ponds, is also biofilm.

-According to this paper, a bacterial biofilm is defined as “a structured community of bacterial cells enclosed in a self-produced polymeric matrix and adherent to an inert or living surface.”
-In plain English, this means that bacteria sometimes join together, cling to essentially any surface, and form a protective matrix around the group.
-Indeed, we’ve found biofilms almost anywhere; on mineral, metals, inside our gut etc. In fact, biofilms have been around for at least 3.3 billion years.
+Actually, we’ve found biofilms almost anywhere; on minerals, metal surfaces, and inside our guts.
+In fact, biofilms have been around for at least 3.3 billion years.
 However, it’s in wet and moist environments that you’ll the most biofilms.
 They love wetness.

 A vast number of pathogens are grouped as biofilms.
-Like humans, they’ve learned this configuration enhances their survival rate as they are better able to combat the cells of our immune system bent upon destroying them.
+Like humans, they’ve learned this configuration enhances their survival rate as there’s strength in numbers and they are better able to fight the cells sent by the immune system bent upon destroying them.

 In time, layers upon layers of EPS are added.
 After a period of growth, a complex 3D structure emerges which is packed with water channels on the inside that facilitate the exchange of nutrients and waste products.